Courtsdesk News – Terms of Service

 5. Except as expressly set out in this Agreement, all representations, warranties, terms and conditions whether express or implied in relation to the Courtsdesk News Service or the information presented therein are hereby excluded to the fullest extent permitted by law.

-6. Subject to clause 12.h, Courtsdesk's liability for any claim whether in contract, tort (including negligence) or restitution, or for breach of statutory duty or misrepresentation, or otherwise, for any loss or damage, arising out of or in connection with this Agreement or otherwise shall in no case exceed £100 in connection with any event or series of connected events.
+6. Subject to clauses 12.g and 12.h, Courtsdesk's total liability in each Subscription Period for all claims whether in contract, tort (including negligence) or restitution, or for breach of statutory duty or misrepresentation, or otherwise, for any loss or damage, arising out of or in connection with this Agreement or otherwise shall in no case exceed the Subscription Fees paid during the relevant Subscription Period.

 8. Nothing in this Agreement excludes or limits Courtsdesk's liability for death or personal injury caused by Courtsdesk's negligence, or for fraud or fraudulent misrepresentation, or any other liability that cannot be limited or excluded by law.

-2. If, as a result of either the: (i) acquisition of outlets and media brands; or (ii) creation of new outlets or media brands, you wish to include institutions, media brands or corporate bodies as recipients of the Courtsdesk News Service (in addition to those that receive the Courtsdesk News Service as at the date of the Subscription Agreement), you must notify Courtsdesk of such new institutions, bodies and corporate brands and such parties shall become recipients of the Courtsdesk News Service under this Agreement only upon payment of agreed additional Subscription Fees.
+2. If, as a result of either the: (i) acquisition of outlets and media brands; or (ii) creation of new outlets or media brands, you wish to include institutions, media brands or corporate bodies as recipients of the Courtsdesk News Service (in addition to those that receive the Courtsdesk News Service as at the date of the Subscription Agreement), you must notify Courtsdesk of such new institutions, bodies and corporate brands and we shall discuss whether changes to your Subscription are merited.

 1. Each party shall hold the confidential information of the other party in confidence and, unless otherwise required by law, shall not make the other party's confidential information available for use for any purpose other than as needed to perform the terms of this Agreement.